ofajs/ofa-v4-docs/docs/en/docs/others/data-sharing.md

 # Data Sharing

-ofa.js is different from other third-party frameworks as it does not use traditional state management patterns.
-The author believes that state updates should be transparent, meaning that data updates should automatically trigger updates.
+ofa.js is different from other third-party frameworks by not adopting a traditional state management pattern.
+The author believes that state updates should be seamless, meaning that changing the data should automatically trigger data updates.

-ofa.js inherently possesses excellent data sharing capabilities, as its instances are developed based on the data sharing library [Stanz](https://github.com/kirakiray/stanz).
-Objects on instances are all synchronizable.
-To achieve data sharing, simply create a separate Stanz object and have all components directly reference it.
+ofa.js has excellent data sharing capabilities.
+Its instances are developed based on the data sharing library [Stanz](https://github.com/kirakiray/stanz).
+The objects on the instances are all synchronous.
+If you want to achieve data sharing, you just need to create a separate Stanz object and let all components refer to it directly.

-The following example illustrates how to share data:
+The following example demonstrates how to share data:

 ```javascript
 // data.mjs